ZertoPublic/Z4K/docs/HowToDeployZerto.md

 sudo cp kubectl-zrt /usr/bin/
 ```

-> **Note:**	If kubectl-zrt is not installed in /usr/bin, you must point to the relevant location.
+> **Note**:	If kubectl-zrt is not installed in /usr/bin, you must point to the relevant location.

 -   To view all Zerto commands, run
     ```kubectl-zrt –```